Concerned about ARFID? Take our free screener

 • Being repulsed by specific aspects of foods

-• Fear of something bad happening when they eat
+• Fear of something bad happening when eating

 Contributing Writer